 Comeback surprise: Dino Corak saves HSV Hamburg in the top game!

-The handball team from Hamburg reacted to the unexpected violation of circuit runner Andreas Magaard and quickly brought back the former professional Dino Corak.
-The 29-year-old athlete, who had actually finished his career last summer, was equipped with a short-term contract to fill the gap caused by Magaard's failure.
-Corak will give its comeback this Thursday when HSV Hamburg meets the THW Kiel at 3 p.m. in the Barclays Arena.
+The handball team from Hamburg reacted to the unexpected injury of pivot Andreas Magaard and quickly brought back former professional Dino Corak.
+The 29-year-old athlete, who actually ended his career last summer, was given a short-term contract to fill the gap left by Magaard's absence.
+Corak will make his comeback this Thursday when HSV Hamburg meets THW Kiel at 3 p.m. in the Barclays Arena.

-The deal, which came as a surprise, is also due to a promise that Corak had given the new Vice President and ex-goalkeeper Jogi Bitter.
-"In the beginning I was unsure whether I could do it because I have a lot around my ears privately," said Corak.
-"But in the end my interest won, and Jogi reminded me of my promise that I gave when I said goodbye.
-I promised to help the team if it is possible."
+The deal, which came about surprisingly, is also due to a promise that Corak made to the new vice president and ex-keeper Jogi Bitter.
+“At the beginning I was unsure whether I could do it because I have a lot going on privately,” explained Corak.
+"But in the end my interest won out and Jogi reminded me of the promise I made when I left.
+I agreed to help the team if I could."

 Dino Corak's return to HSV Hamburg

-It will be a special challenge for Corak, because the opponent in the DHB Cup is none other than the THW Kiel, which is considered one of the strongest handball clubs in Germany.
-The Hamburgers go to this duel as an outsider because they could never win against the record champions in the past (a tie and five defeats).
-Nevertheless, the draw from the previous year, when the game ended 28:28, remains a memory that awakens hope of another exciting game.
+It will be a special challenge for Corak, because the opponent in the DHB Cup is none other than THW Kiel, which is considered one of the strongest handball clubs in Germany.
+Hamburg go into this duel as underdogs, as they have never been able to win against the record champions in the past (one draw and five defeats).
+Nevertheless, the draw from last year, when the game ended 28:28, remains a memory that gives hope for another exciting game.